Updated May 15, 2021

 Additional measures for passengers include:

 - Per federal requirements compliant face coverings must be worn over the nose and mouth by all except children under the age of 2 from the time they step on airport property until they leave airport property at their destination.
+Please be aware that while Arizona Gov. Doug Ducey has repealed state restrictions, the federal mandate remains in effect for airports, including TUS, and on airlines.
 Non-compliant face coverings include scarves, balaclavas, bandannas, turtlenecks or other collars pulled up over the nose and mouth, materials with large holes that let light shine through such as mesh or lace, and any mask with an exhalation valve or contains punctures.
 Face shields can be worn as an addition to a compliant face mask.
 Clear masks or cloth masks with a clear plastic panel may be used to facilitate communication with people who need to see a speaker’s mouth to understand speech.

 - A health status attestation must be completed as part of check-in.